Using Reinforcement Learning to Optimize the Global and Local Crossing Number: Introduction

 \questionBox{\textit{Can we use reinforcement learning to optimize graph drawings with respect to a given graph drawing aesthetics measure?}}

-The task can be seen as a 1-player game with full information.
-Not all graph drawing aesthetics are easy to measure (e.g., symmetry).
-For this paper, we have chosen some well-established and easy-to-quantify aesthetic measures: the total number of edge crossings and the maximum number of edge crossings per edge.
+From this perspective, graph drawing can be viewed as a single-player game with full information, which is also called a \emph{puzzle}: starting from an initial drawing, a player repeatedly selects a vertex and moves it in the plane, observing how this move affects the drawing quality.
+This can be done on an integer grid or without restrictions to a grid.
+In principle, any graph drawing metric is applicable.
+Here, we use an integer grid and we employ the maybe most natural objective to reach a drawing with few crossings.
+This interpretation closely mirrors how humans and algorithms approached the automatic Graph Drawing Challenge, motivating us to study graph drawing as a single-player game for an RL agent.

-\paragraph{Our Contributions.} We present an RL framework for graph drawing to optimize local and global crossings by post-processing a given layout; see \cref{sec:approach}.
+\subparagraph*{Our Contributions.} We present an RL framework for graph drawing to optimize local and global crossings by post-processing a given layout; see \cref{sec:approach}.
 We perform a quantitative analysis on two graph data sets (Rome and Barabási-Albert graphs) comparing our two models against other state-of-the-art approaches; see \cref{sec:experiments}.
-We identify strengths and weaknesses of the current approach, which can be seen as a guide for future work on RL in graph drawing; see \cref{sec:discussion,sec:conclusion}.
-All of our code, benchmark data and results are available on github.\footnote{ \url{https://github.com/j-zink-wuerzburg/rl-4-gd-crossing-reduction}}
+We identify strengths and weaknesses of the current approach, which can be seen as a guide for future work on RL in graph drawing using the game-playing paradigm; see \cref{sec:discussion,sec:conclusion}.
+All of our code, benchmark data, trained models, and results are available in a git repository.\footnote{ \url{https://github.com/j-zink-wuerzburg/rl-4-gd-crossing-reduction}}